Why Invest?

 First, if you work at a job or run a business (you’re an entrepreneur), you have Earned income.

 Passive income is made whether you work or not.
 You probably hear the saying that it’s money that you make while you sleep.
-This means that the passive income increases your net worth, or wealth, whether you work or not.
+This means that passive income increases your net worth, or wealth, whether you work or not.

-At first, most of us don’t have enough passive income to replace our earned income without some severe cutbacks on your lifestyle.
+At first, most of us don’t have enough passive income to replace our earned income without some severe cutbacks on our lifestyle.
 Ideally, passive income should be nearly twice the level of active income because of market downturns and inflation.

-I stack my passive income, and by this I mean I continually invest in my passive income, and use that income stream to go on vacations and other personal goals.
+I stack my passive income, and by this I mean I continually invest in my passive income and use that income stream to go on vacations and other personal goals.
 Underneath the fun activities (aka vacations), I have layers of expenses that can be substituted for the vacation in tight times.
 I’m sure we all do this.

-Because I had to build up passive income from practically zero (long story), I tend to mostly invest in S&P 500 ETFs (like Vanguard’s VOO, SPDR’s SPLG, etc.) and some select dividend stocks and ETFs.
+Because I had to build up a passive income from practically zero (long story), I tend to mostly invest in S&P 500 ETFs (like Vanguard’s VOO, SPDR’s SPLG, etc.) and some select dividend stocks and ETFs.

 There are plenty of books out there to motivate you to follow the investing path, books like “The Millionaire Next Door”, half the battle with investing is believing.

 “The Millionaire Next Door” is great, but some of the financial statistics are a bit dated since the book is over 20 years old.
 So while the core principles are solid, the details have changed with time.
-For example, recently I read 88% of millionaire are college graduates, while that percentage was much lower in TMND.
+For example, recently I read 88% of millionaires are college graduates, while that percentage was much lower in TMND.

 For a strategy, I loosely follow this personal finance pyramid.

-The goal of long-term investing is to increase your wealth for your family, security, comfort and adventure.
+The goal of long-term investing is to increase your wealth for your family, security, comfort, and adventure.

 Thanks for reading,